 - Experience in handling distributed sets of engine setup

 - Escalation management

 - Elastic search Engineer

-On a finishing note, Elasticsearch acts as a stable environment for a large amount of data and content storage process.
-On top of it, this technology allows an extremely quick data retrieval and storage process.
-A wide variety of career opportunities are also budding, coiling to this technology.
+Elasticsearch provides a stable environment for storing a large amount of data and content.
+It allows for extremely fast data retrieval and storage processes.
+As a result, a wide variety of career opportunities are also emerging around this technology.